‘The world doesn’t need more hate’: Leeds Uni societies respond to India-Pakistan conflict

 “He claimed mosques and residential areas were targeted, killing and injuring civilians.

-“[D]o better, the world really doesn’t need more hate”.
+“[D]o better, the world really doesn’t need more hate.”

 Most Read

+“We still wish them all the best however, we do hope that they are able to learn from this experience,” PakSoc added.
 “We think it’s important to spread peace during these tough times and there should not be any tolerance for hate towards anyone.”

 The full statement from PakSoc can be found below: